brandur/sorg/content/nanoglyphs-drafts/028-cool-tools.md

 * **Custom interface to CI:** A custom CI sitting on top of Jenkins.
 Instead of scrolling through terminal output looking for failures that occurred, they got a pretty list of specific test cases, each of which could be expanded for details, and which had a button to copy an invocation to clipboard that would run the failing test from terminal.

 * **Review shorthand:** It was easy to request a review from either a team or specific user by including magic strings in GitHub comments like `r? @brandur`.
-This got less impressive over time as GitHub added its own review system that could be invoked quickly with `hub`, but was still useful because it was smart in other ways too -- like waiting until after a successful build before requesting a review, or randomly assigning a reviewer on a target team.
+This got less impressive over time as GitHub added its own review system that could be invoked quickly with `hub` (GitHub's command line client), but was still useful because it was smart in other ways too -- like waiting until after a successful build before requesting a review, or randomly assigning a reviewer on a target team.

 * **Slack notifications:** Developers would get a Slack notification when one of their builds failed, succeeded, or if someone had requested their review, with the goal of tightening development loops and review turnarounds.
 I'm including this because it's interesting and it was a good implementation, but it was also kind of an anti-feature -- the only reason build notifications were needed is because builds took so long, and the idea of fast reviews is nice, but carried a definite price tag as developers were wedded all day to Slack, with distracting notifications firing constantly.